 Within the White House Visitor Center, you can watch a 14-minute film that takes you inside the White House and the lives of the First Families.

 Even though this theater is in the back of the visitor center, we recommend watching it first.
 You’ll find the theatre section all the way to the left when you walk in.

 There are interactive exhibits of the White House that lets you tour inside and 3D models that you’re encouraged to touch.

 Throughout the visitor center are lifesize photographs of the White House through various administrations.

 Some of our favorite exhibits from the White House of years past:

-The White House Visitor Center is easy to get to on public transportation.
-The two closest stations (Metro Center, Federal Triangle) are both about 7 minute walk.
+The White House Visitor Center is easy to get to by public transportation.
+The two closest metro stations (Metro Center, Federal Triangle) are both about 7-minute walk.

 White House Visitor Center from Metro Center:

 Metro Center is on the Blue/Orange/Silver/Red lines and one of the main stations downtown.

 It has a number of exits, the closest to the White House Visitor Center being the exit on 13th and G St NW.